 educators, joined in the conversation, along with other teachers who

 are designing educational experiences.
 Barbara posted their checklist for educators designing their own online courses as well as basic tips for online facilitation.
-Sean Musselman posted a podcast summarizing the session
+Sean Musselman posted a podcast summarizing the session.

 would like to thank all of my peers at Educon for making it such a